 How does it work?

-There are 3 ways to get involved: you can be a traveller, a host or a partner.
+There are many ways to get involved: you can be a traveller, participate in a learning program, become a host or a partner.
 Each comes with its own roles and responsibilities.
 We have some ideas about what they could be (see HERE), but prefer to ask you first.
 Let us know what you can offer and what you expect from other Green Silk Road members!

 GSR travellers visit ecological and social projects across Eurasia to share stories, experiences and skills.
 Together we find ways to help each other out.
 This can take many shapes or forms!